Hiroki0127/TastyCompass/tastycompass-backend/DEPLOYMENT_RAILWAY.md

 This guide will help you deploy the TastyCompass backend to Railway with PostgreSQL database.

+## ⚠️ CRITICAL FIRST STEP: Set Root Directory

+**Before doing anything else**, you MUST configure the Root Directory in Railway, otherwise you'll get "Nixpacks build failed" errors.

+### How to Set Root Directory:

+1. In Railway Dashboard, click on your web service
+2. Go to **Settings** tab → **Build** section
+3. Find **"Root Directory"** field
+4. **Set it to**: `tastycompass-backend`
+5. Click **"Save"**
+6. Trigger a new deployment

+**Why this is required:**
+- Railway scans the repo root by default
+- Your backend code is in the `tastycompass-backend/` subdirectory
+- Railway needs to know where your `package.json` is located
+- Without this, Nixpacks can't create a build plan

 ## Prerequisites

 1. A [Railway](https://railway.app) account (free tier available)